Skip to main content

 Choose an existing service that matches the classification of your work.

 Yale maintains a list of commonly used services by risk classification.
-To view this list, see the webpage Risk Classification of Commonly Used Services at Yale.
+To view this list, see the webpage Know Your Risk: Find services that can meet your risk classification.

 Build or purchase a new system and ensure it meets the Minimum Security Standards for your risk level.